 Remember to wear comfortable shoes and dress in layers.
 Seattle weather can be unpredictable and many exhibits are outdoors.
 There are strollers, wagons and wheelchairs available for rent.
-See website for more information.
+Go to Visit Woodland Park Zoo for more information.

 To make sure you don’t miss out on any of the cool exhibits, I recommend arriving at noon, as that seems to be when the animals eat lunch and are the most active.
 Upon arriving, you will receive a park map and you’ll notice that all the exhibits are organized by habitat: Temperate Forest, African Savanna, Tropical Rainforest, Tropical Asia, Australasia and the Northern Trail.
 There is also a mobile app you can download for free that is GPS-enabled, features a schedule of the day’s activities, animal fact sheets and pictures.